 Next, you'll see your Users menu:

-This box allows you to choose whose Calendar you are viewing.
-You can search for specific database users, use the Select All option to select all users, the Me option to select only your Calendar, or you can click inside the box to handpick whose Calendar items you would like to view.
+This menu allows you to choose whose Calendar you are viewing.
+You can search for specific database users, use the Select All option to select all users, the Me option to select only your Calendar, or you can click beside individual database users to handpick whose Calendar items you would like to view.

 Next is your Types menu: